spatie/laravel-medialibrary/README.md

 $mediaItem->getURL(['w' => 450, 'h' => 200, 'filt' => 'greyscale']);
 ```

-This call will generated an url that, when hit, will generate the derived image.
+This call will generate an url that, when hit, will generate the derived image.

 ## Contributing